 Go to the YouTube Studio where your live settings are, and make sure that your streaming software connected, and you are seeing your “program” screen on the preview.
 Check your stream health to make sure that your internet connection and everything is good.

 When you are ready, hit the “GO LIVE” button on the YouTube screen, and you’re live!
+I never selected this option but it looked like I started going live.

 When you are ready to have your teams meeting go live, go to OBS, and select “Transition”.
 This will switch your “preview” to your “program” screen.
 When you select this, unmute the “desktop audio” and mute “VLC Video source”